A key piece of land on the Wilderness battlefield, this is the area where Lt. Gen. Ulysses S. Grant located his headquarters

-This ground also has links to the American Revolution.
+In addition, this ground also has links to the American Revolution.
 In the summer of 1781, the Marquis de Lafayette carefully evaded a powerful British force under Lord Cornwallis.
 He camped his relatively small force on this high ground, later reporting how they spent the night with weapons primed.
-Shortly after the Revolution, William Jones constructed his home called Elwood, which still stands and which has come under the protective custody of the National Park Service.
-Stonewall Jackson’s amputated left arm was buried in the Elwood family cemetery.